sldimitrov/Projects/BouncingBall/README.md

 # Documentation

 # Description #
+When starting as Red Ball, you are a ball, stuck in a world of wonders.
-A red ball bouncing from the wall, which you should hit with a paddle.
+A ball bouncing from the wall, which you should hit with a paddle.
 If you miss it - something bad happens.
 ''Play'' the code find found out what.

 # Live demo #